Offiong Offor

 Offiong Offor is a Nigerian politician and academician from Akwa Ibom State.
-She serves as the current Commissioner for Agriculture and Rural Developmentin Akwa Ibom State.
+She serves as the current commissioner for agriculture and rural development in Akwa Ibom State.

 Education

-Offiong got a Bachelor of Science degree from the University of Calabar, Cross River State, and also got her Master’s degree from Michael Okpara University of Agriculture, Umudike, She holds a Ph.D. in Agricultural Economics from the University of Nigeria, Nsukka.
+Offiong got a Bachelor of Science degree from the University of Calabar, Cross River State, and also got her master's degree from Michael Okpara University of Agriculture, Umudike, She holds a Ph.D. in agricultural economics from the University of Nigeria, Nsukka.

 Career

 Offor was a lecturer at the Akwa Ibom State University.
 She also managed consultancy services for United States Agency for International Development (USAID).